 Items cannot be reserved for specific dates, except for admission passes to museums and cultural sites.

 To ensure fairness of access to all borrowers, the library reserves the right to limit the number of times the same family may reserve the same admission pass during periods of high demand.

 Connecticut General Statutes Section 11-25 protects the confidentiality of library borrowing records.
 Messages that connect a specific borrower with a specific title and that must be delivered through another person, an answering machine, an email message, or any other form of communication are forbidden.
 Specific titles reserved or borrowed by a minor may be identified to the minor’s parent or legal guardian.

 If a collection item is lost or damaged beyond repair, the borrower will be charged to replace the item.
-The replacement charge for a lost or damaged item will be either the actual replacement cost of the item or the minimum replacement charge established by the library for that format of item, whichever is higher.
+The replacement charge for a lost or damaged item will be either the retail cost of the item or the minimum replacement charge established by the library for that format of item, whichever is higher.

 Extra time will be given to a borrower to locate and return a lost collection item.
 However, once payment for the lost item has been made, no refund will be issued.